 - Eat food if you don’t feel nauseous from eating too much cannabis edibles.
-A light snack might help to improve one’s sense of grounding.
+A light snack or a vegan bowl might help improve one’s sense of grounding.
 Grazing on healthy snacks, such as fresh berries, fruits, and nuts may help you connect your mind and body more easily.
 If you’re feeling nauseous, have some ginger tea or chew on a fresh ginger root.

 - Take some black pepper.
-Sniffing and chewing a few black peppercorns or adding black pepper to your meal would provide almost immediate relief from anxiety and paranoia.
+Chewing a few black peppercorns or adding black pepper to your meal would provide almost immediate relief from the psychoactive effects.

 - If you’re with others, inform them and ask for their help.
 You may do some entertaining things together to take your mind off it, such as watching a hilarious cartoon or listening to soothing music.

 - Take a deep breath and relax.
 Breath deeply and unwind.
 Allow yourself to relax for a few moments before resuming your activities.
 Alternatively, you may sleep it off or remain calm and recuperate.